-- a) the receipt of at least two satisfactory references; - b) verification of the candidate's identity (preferably birth certificate, where available, and photographic ID such as a passport or photo driving licence and proof of address); - c) a certificate for an enhanced DBS check (including with barred list information where a person will be engaging in a regulated activity with children defined below); - d) a separate barred list check if the candidate is to start work in a regulated activity before the full DBS check is available;

-- e) checking that a candidate applying for a teaching post is not subject to a prohibition order issued by the Secretary of State, or any direction, disqualification or restriction (using the Teacher Services' system), including the date on which such check was completed.
-The Foundation reserves the right to conduct this check for candidates applying for the role of teaching assistant, sports coach and other relevant posts, at its discretion; - f) checking that a candidate applying for a management position is not subject to a section 128 direction prohibiting them from managing an independent school; - g) where the individual has lived or worked outside the UK, checking that a candidate applying for a teaching position is not subject to a teaching restriction, prohibition or sanction within the European Economic Area (EEA); - h) checking that a candidate applying to work in reception classes, or in wraparound care for children up to the age of 8, are not disqualified from working in these settings under the Childcare Disqualification Regulations 2018; - i) verification of the candidate's medical (mental and physical) fitness to fulfil the role.
+- a) the receipt of at least two satisfactory references; - b) verification of the candidate's identity and professional qualifications (and evidence of right to work in the UK, where appropriate), if not already received; - c) a satisfactory enhanced DBS check (including with barred list information where a person will be engaging in a regulated activity with children defined below); - d) a separate barred list check if the candidate is to start work in a regulated activity before the full DBS check is available; - e) checking that a candidate applying for teaching work (as defined by The Teachers' Disciplinary (England) Regulations 2012) is not subject to a prohibition order issued by the Secretary of State, or any direction, disqualification or restriction (using the Teacher Services' system), including the date on which such check was completed; - f) checking that a candidate applying for a management position is not subject to a section 128 direction prohibiting them from managing an independent school; - g) where the individual has lived or worked outside the UK, such further checks and confirmations as the Foundation may consider appropriate so that any relevant events that occurred outside the UK can be considered.
+This shall include the candidate providing the Foundation with proof of their past conduct as a teacher in the form of a letter of professional standing from the professional regulating authority in the country in which they have worked; - h) checking that a candidate applying to provide early years or later years childcare, including before school and after school clubs, to children who have not attained the age of 8 and those who are directly concerned in the managed of that childcare, is not disqualified from working in these settings under the Childcare Disqualification Regulations 20181; - i) verification of the candidate's medical (mental and physical) fitness to fulfil the role.
 A job applicant can be asked relevant questions about disability and health in order to establish whether they have the physical and mental capacity for the specific role.
 Each candidate will be asked to complete a medical questionnaire.
-The information contained in the questionnaire will then be held by the Foundation in strictest confidence.
-This information will be reviewed against the job description and the person specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities, layout of the school.
+The information contained in the questionnaire will then be held by the Foundation in strictest confidence and in accordance with the Foundation's data protection obligations.
+This information will be reviewed against the job description and the person specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extracurricular activities, layout of the school.
 External, professional medical advice may be sought if the Foundation considers it necessary in the circumstances.
-The Foundation is aware of its duties under the Equality Act 2010.
-No job offer will be withdrawn without first consulting with the candidate, considering medical evidence and considering reasonable adjustments; - j) verification of professional qualifications, as appropriate; - k) verification of the right to work in the UK, including EU nationals; and - I) if the candidate has lived or worked outside the UK, consideration and completion of additional checks, as required (see below). - m) Candidates will also be asked to confirm: - their National Insurance Number; - verification of professional status; and - successful completion of any statutory induction period.
+A disability or health problem does not preclude consideration for employment.
+The Foundation is an equal opportunities employer and will only take this information into account when considering adjustments necessary to enable you to achieve normal job performance..
+No job offer will be withdrawn without first consulting with the candidate, considering medical evidence and considering the Foundation's obligations under the Equality Act 2010 (including our reasonable adjustments duty);